Comments Off on Rogue Anonymous Member Takes Responsibility For Downing The Ship Of Pirate Bay0LikeLike 2,246

 Silicon Alley Insider dug up a handful of other apps that are taking a peak at what you may think is your private address book:

-Apple iMessage Fails To Protect Privacy
+Comments Off on Apple iMessage Fails To Protect Privacy0LikeLike 1,883

 Apple iMessage fails to protect privacy.
 An Apple employee had his iMessage account accidentally hacked by a flaw in the way Apple currently has their iMessage account hardwired to the users SIM card.
 The apple employees personal details, communications and pictures have been released to the public via Gizmodo and Business Insider.
 Imagine if you were him.
 All your little details of your life being available to an anonymous person that could use that information to blackmail you into doing things you really don’t want to do or ruin relationships you have by exposing private personal or work conversations that are not meant to be public knowledge.
 The list goes on and on.
 I’m sure you can think of a few things wrong with this scenario too.